MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

    - [ ] Yes
    - [x] No `This is incorrect because predicting the price of a house is an example of regression, not clustering.`

-## Q: Understanding the Role of a Validation Set
+## Q33: Understanding the Role of a Validation Set

 > Determine whether each of the following statements about a validation set is true or false.